 Modernity has not left anyone untouched.
 Individuals, institutions as well as communities have come under its sway.
 There has been an enormous change in everyone and everything concerned due to its impact.
 The modernity that came to India through the colonial vehicle got rooted so deep that every walk of life came under its influence.
-Being sales and an enormous as well as

-Principal
+Being colories to the solution of the solution of the solution of the solution.

-Milagres College Kallianpur-576 114
+Principal Milagres Colleye Kallianpur-576 114 Uuupi Dt., Karnataka